Kenny-Hui/HK_ATS/README.md

 # HK_ATS
 ## Introduction
+**NOTE: This plugin will be deprecated after another major release (2.0)**
+**Consider creating your own plugin with <a href="https://github.com/zbx1425/BlocklyAts">BlocklyAts</a> - A user friendly tool to create your own customized plugin instead.**

 HK_ATS is a train plugin made for Hong Kong trains in the train simulator <a href="https://github.com/leezer3/OpenBVE">OpenBVE</a>.
 The goal is to create an universal train plugin that is highly customizable, and can be used across all Hong Kong trains.
 Safety System in this plugin is rather simple, and it's intended to make sure newer player can enjoy the driving experience without too much hassle.
-Still new to C#, any help would be apperciated!

 ## Usage
 Download the plugin from the release page on the right.
 Create a file called hkats.ini on the folder where the plugin is stored.